plone/training/docs/mastering-plone/instructions.md

 # Installing Plone for the Training

-TODO the following text does instruct how to install Plone training code, but is too short.
-I am not an author but developer.
-Feel free to nurish with narrative, context, ….

-TODO Use present not future.
-Here and now.

 We install the `Plone` backend and its `React`-based frontend `Volto`.
 This starts with the following folder structure: